Frederick M. Hess: Current work

 Hess has authored research articles and more general commentaries for scholarly and popular outlets such as Teachers College Record, Harvard Education Review, Phi Delta Kappan, Educational Leadership, U.S. News & World Report, National Affairs, the Washington Post, the New York Times, The Wall Street Journal, The Atlantic, and National Review.

 Hess also has taught at the University of Pennsylvania, Georgetown University, Rice University, Johns Hopkins University, and Harvard University.

 Hess is the founder of AEI’s Conservative Education Reform Network, which includes hundreds of the nation's most influential conservative educators and education policy makers and hosts the "Sketching a New Conservative Education Agenda series."

 Distilling knowledge from over twenty-five years working in and around school reform, Hess has become a leading voice on issues including the Common Core, No Child Left Behind, school choice, education technology, the role of for-profits in education, education philanthropy, and the impact of education research.
 Under Hess, AEI Education has grown into a predominant center of conservative thought for K-12 and higher education policy.
 An article by the Harvard Graduate School of Education publication Ed Magazine referred to Hess as "one of America's most influential and respected" education policy experts for his ability to "craft controversial arguments, challenge conventional thought, and make his strong opinions known."

 In 2021, Washingtonian magazine named Hess one of Washington's ten most influential figures in education.
 In 2022, 2023, 2024, and 2025, Hess was again named by Washingtonian Magazine as one of Washington DC's most influential people shaping education policy.
 In 2022, an analysis found that Hess, of all the education researchers at the nation's major think tanks, had the most scholarly influence.

-Personal

-Hess lives in Arlington, Virginia with his wife and their two sons.